-He is the founder, lead blogger, and podcaster at LeanBlog.org, started in January 2005.
+He is the founder, lead blogger, and podcaster at LeanBlog.org, which he started in January 2005.
 See a list of his other articles and publications.
-He is also a “LinkedIn Influencer,” where he contributes articles on leadership and business for a broader audience.
+He is also a “LinkedIn Top Voice,” where he contributes articles on leadership and business for a broader audience.

 Mark earned a Bachelor of Science in Industrial Engineering from Northwestern University as well as a Master of Science in Mechanical Engineering and an MBA as a Fellow in the MIT SloanLeaders for Global Operations Program.

 Mark has worked in automotive (General Motors), the PC industry (Dell), and industrial products (Honeywell).
 At Honeywell, Mark was certified as a “Lean Expert” (equivalent to “Lean Black Belt”).
 He has also worked for two software and technology startup companies.

 From 2005 to 2009, Mark was a senior consultant with ValuMetrix Services, then a division of Johnson & Johnson, where he led many successful improvement projects with sustainable results in the United States, Canada, and England.

 From June 2009 to June 2011, Mark was a Senior Fellow with the Lean Enterprise Institute.
 In that role, he served as the Director of Communication & Technology for the Healthcare Value Network, a collaboration of healthcare organizations from across North America, a partnership between LEI and Catalysis (formerly the ThedaCare Center for Healthcare Value).